-"The modernized factory environment leads to addition and reconfiguration of machines and equipment, much of which is outfitted with wireless network interfaces.
+The modernized factory environment leads to addition and reconfiguration of machines and equipment, much of which is outfitted with wireless network interfaces.
 This new environment brings about the requirement for coexistence of heterogeneous and legacy devices and systems.

-When considering the coexistence of uncoordinated wireless systems, we observe the problem of interference between legacy wireless communications used by some machinery in the factory with the newly introduced wireless systems.
+When considering the coexistence of uncoordinated wireless systems, we observe the problem of interference between legacy wireless communications, used by some machinery in the factory, with the newly introduced wireless systems.
 In certain factories, many troubles appear after introducing the new wireless systems.
-The cause of this trouble is due to mutual interference between the newly introduced wireless system, and legacy systems using legacy communication protocols.
-Currently, the only way to avoid this problem is by assigning two separate frequencies for the two systems.
+The cause of this trouble is mutual interference between the newly introduced wireless system and legacy systems using legacy communication protocols, such as those based on IEEE Std 802.11 and other systems whose frequency channels overlap in the 2.4-GHz bandThe cause of this trouble is due to mutual interference between the newly introduced wireless system, and legacy systems using legacy communication protocols.
+Example of techniques to avoid this problem is by assigning two separate channels for the two systems in different bandsCurrently, the only way to avoid this problem is by assigning two separate frequencies for the two systems.

 Figure 6 shows wireless signals operating in the 2.4 GHz band in an existing factory site where two systems coexist.
 The legacy system occupies one narrow channel, but only three Wi-Fi channels are available.
 Because there is no common scheme for collision avoidance among different communication protocols, an independent channel should be assigned for each system to ensure stable factory operation.
-This limits the number of wireless systems, that different communication protocols, which can operate in the same frequency band in a factory area.
+This limits the number of wireless systems, with different communication protocols, that can operate in the same frequency band in a factory area.

-Figure 6 Wireless signals with coexistence of different wireless technologies.
-The vertical and horizontal-axes show frequency (Hz) and time, and color shows signal strength (dBm) in a bar on the right hand side.
+Figure 6-Wireless signals with coexistence of different wireless technologies-The vertical and horizontal-axes show frequency (Hz) and time, and color shows signal strength (dBm) in a bar on the right hand side